'The Winds Of Winter' Release Date: George R.R. Martin Hints A Late 2018 Launch, Shares Some Cryptic Clues

 — Peaky Blinders/Game of Thrones Cast (@PeakyThrones1) February 23, 2018

 Meanwhile, Express shared that an April Fool’s joke has sent fans into a frenzy.
-The news outlet reported a Reedit user stated that George R.R.
+The news outlet reported a Reddit user stated that George R.R.
 Martin has already completed The Winds of Winter book.
 The fan even claimed that he already has his own copy of the much-awaited novel.

 I don't know if this even matters.
 I purposely avoided watching seasons 6 and 7 of #gameofthrones due to a lack of a book on the seasons.
 Winds of Winter date: Game of Thrones Book Six out in FOUR months? – https://t.co/YMh2VpzXp8